marcguyer/marcguyer.github.io/content/posts/example-recovery-procedure-for-mysql-backup-made-with-xtrabackup.md

 Xtrabackup is nice since it creates a clean backup of InnoDB, XtraDB, and MyISAM tables quickly and _without locking_.
 There are countless useful features including point-in-time recovery, incremental backups, single table recovery, single partition recovery, I/O throttling, parallel processing, encryption, compression, streaming, and more.

-**A recovery procedure document was needed so I wrote one.
+**A basic recovery procedure document was needed so I wrote one.
 Here is is.**

 The pre-existing backup procedure in play has a few quirks: